What is FERPA?

 Directory Information includes:

-- major, dates of attendance, enrollment status (full-time, part- time), class year
+- Major, Minor, dates of attendance, enrollment status (full-time, part- time --including credit hours), class year,

-Students are reminded of their FERPA rights annually while they are preparing to register for the fall semester.
+Students are reminded of their FERPA rights annually.
 The Annual FERPA Notification will also be available in the University Catalog, Student Handbook and through other university-related publications.

 It is the student’s responsibility to notify the university if restrictions are to be rescinded.